jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-immutant-heroku-docker.md

 ...
 {% endhighlight %}

 The first time you run this it will take a while as Leiningen downloads the app's dependencies into the Docker container.
-Dut don't worry, they'll be cached.
+But don't worry, they'll be cached.

 When the container has started, you'll see some output like this: